 The Master of Health Informatics (MHI) degree is an online program that is offered by the University of Waterloo's School of Public Health and Health Systems.
 Health Informatics is a rapidly developing field where health sciences and information technologies converge to support and improve the health status of individuals and communities.

 By the end of the 16-month program (four months of which are spent in a placement) you will have gained the interdisciplinary knowledge, industry skills, and practical experience you need to start, or deepen, a rewarding career in health informatics.
 The MHI program is available full time or part time.

-The Master of Management Sciences (MSCI) degree, offered by Waterloo's Faculty of Engineering, through its Department of Management Sciences, is available on a part-time basis and delivered via an online classroom environment with live lectures and class interaction.
+The Master of Management Sciences (MSCI) Management of Technology degree, offered by Waterloo's Faculty of Engineering, through its Department of Management Sciences, is available on a part-time basis and delivered via an online classroom environment with live lectures and class interaction.

 Waterloo's Master of Mathematics for Teachers (MMT) degree provides current math teachers with the opportunity to expand your knowledge base.
 In addition to providing a deeper understanding of mathematical foundations relating to core secondary school curricula, students will also be exposed to areas of applications of modern mathematics.
 The primary focus of the program is on mathematics and its applications, rather than on pedagogy, but it will also challenge you to look for new and innovative ways to bring your newfound knowledge into the classroom.

 The MMT program is offered on a part-time basis, over two to five years.
 It consists of eight half-credit online courses plus a project-based capstone course.

 The Master of Planning (MPLAN) is an advanced, professional master’s degree offered through the School of Planning in the Faculty of Environment.